 Hair and Scalp

-After a Summer of fun by the pool, at the beach, or just out in the sun, your hair and scalp are likely fried, dried out, and looking pretty damaged (Labor Day was just a week ago!).
+After a Summer of fun by the pool, at the beach, or just out in the sun, your hair and scalp are likely fried, dried out, and looking pretty damaged.
 No matter your hair type, you could benefit from an oil-rich hair mask.
 Massage the mask into your scalp (to get the tension and dry flakes out) and bring it down to the tips of your tresses.
 Even if you have finer locks, it won't make you look greasy — just shiny, glossy, and healthy.
 Click here to find your perfect mask — no matter your hair texture.

 Days of stress, bad cleansing habits, and staring at your computer screen making weird faces, your face deserves a little bit of respect and TLC.
 Treat it to a fancy (but easy!) at-home spa facial — not only will you get your glow back, but you can even make your skin look firmer and more lifted.